syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 {% tabs %}

-{% highlight c# tabtitle="C# [Cross-platform]" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/PDF-Examples/master/Annotation/Retrieve-the-annotation-comments-from-the-existing-PDF/.NET/Program.cs" %}

-//Load the PDF document
+//Get stream from the existing PDF document.
-FileStream docStream = new FileStream("input.pdf", FileMode.Open, FileAccess.Read);
+FileStream docStream = new FileStream(Path.GetFullPath(@"Data/Input.pdf"), FileMode.Open, FileAccess.Read);

+//Load the PDF document.
-PdfLoadedDocument lDoc = new PdfLoadedDocument(docStream);
+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

-//Get the existing PDF page
+//Get the existing PDF page.
 PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;

-//Get the annotation
+//Get the annotation.
-PdfLoadedTextMarkupAnnotation loadedMarkup = loadedPage.Annotations[0] as PdfLoadedTextMarkupAnnotation;
+PdfLoadedRectangleAnnotation rectangleAnnotation = loadedPage.Annotations[0] as PdfLoadedRectangleAnnotation;

-//Get the comments of the annotation PdfLoadedPopupAnnotationCollection commentsCollection = loadedMarkup.Comments;
+//Get the comments of the annotation.
+PdfLoadedPopupAnnotationCollection commentsCollection = rectangleAnnotation.Comments;

+//Iterate through the comments collection. foreach (PdfLoadedPopupAnnotation comment in commentsCollection) {
+    //Get the author of the comment.
+    string author = comment.Author;
+    //Get the content
+    string content = comment.Text;

+    Console.WriteLine("Author of the comment: " + author + "\r\nContent: " + content);
+}

-//Closes the document
+//Closes the document.
 loadedDocument.Close(true);

 {% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}

+//Get stream from the existing PDF document.
+FileStream docStream = new FileStream(Path.GetFullPath(@"Data/Input.pdf"), FileMode.Open, FileAccess.Read);

-//Load the existing PDF document
+//Load the PDF document.
-PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");
+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

-//Get the existing PDF page
+//Get the existing PDF page.
 PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;

-//Get the annotation
+//Get the annotation.
-PdfLoadedTextMarkupAnnotation loadedMarkup = loadedPage.Annotations[0] as PdfLoadedTextMarkupAnnotation;
+PdfLoadedRectangleAnnotation rectangleAnnotation = loadedPage.Annotations[0] as PdfLoadedRectangleAnnotation;

-//Get the comments of the annotation PdfLoadedPopupAnnotationCollection commentsCollection = loadedMarkup.Comments;
+//Get the comments of the annotation.
-//Close the PDF document
+PdfLoadedPopupAnnotationCollection commentsCollection = rectangleAnnotation.Comments;

+//Iterate through the comments collection. foreach (PdfLoadedPopupAnnotation comment in commentsCollection) {
+    //Get the author of the comment.
+    string author = comment.Author;
+    //Get the content
+    string content = comment.Text;

+    Console.WriteLine("Author of the comment: " + author + "\r\nContent: " + content);
+}

+//Closes the document.
 loadedDocument.Close(true);

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+'Get stream from the existing PDF document.
+Dim docStream As New FileStream(Path.GetFullPath("Data/Input.pdf"), FileMode.Open, FileAccess.Read)

-'Load the existing PDF document
+'Load the PDF document.
-Dim loadedDocument As PdfLoadedDocument = New PdfLoadedDocument("input.pdf") 'Get the existing PDF page
+Dim loadedDocument As New PdfLoadedDocument(docStream)

+'Get the existing PDF page.
-Dim loadedPage As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage) 'Get the annotation
+Dim loadedPage As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage)

+'Get the annotation.
-Dim loadedMarkup As PdfLoadedTextMarkupAnnotation = TryCast(loadedPage.Annotations(0), PdfLoadedTextMarkupAnnotation) 'Get the comments of the annotation
+Dim rectangleAnnotation As PdfLoadedRectangleAnnotation = TryCast(loadedPage.Annotations(0), PdfLoadedRectangleAnnotation)

+'Get the comments of the annotation.
-Dim commentsCollection As PdfLoadedPopupAnnotationCollection = loadedMarkup.Comments
+Dim commentsCollection As PdfLoadedPopupAnnotationCollection = rectangleAnnotation.Comments

+'Iterate through the comments collection.
+For Each comment As PdfLoadedPopupAnnotation In commentsCollection
+    'Get the author of the comment.
+    Dim author As String = comment.Author
+    'Get the content
+    Dim content As String = comment.Text

+    Console.WriteLine("Author of the comment: " & author & vbCrLf & "Content: " & content)
+Next

-'Close the PDF document
+'Close the document.
 loadedDocument.Close(True)

 {% endhighlight %}